WhatsApp · reply within 5 min [Mon–Sat 07:00–22:00 (UTC+3)] Şişli, Istanbul

 Can “Turkey teeth” be fixed or reversed?

 No, not truly reversed — once enamel is removed it does not grow back, so a prepped tooth will always need a crown or veneer.
-A poor result can sometimes be improved by re-doing crowns, treating gums or, in severe cases, with implants, but that is more treatment on already-reduced teeth.
-This is exactly why the first decision must be conservative and made tooth by tooth.
+A poor result can sometimes be improved by re-doing the crowns, treating the gums, root-treating a tooth whose nerve has died or, in severe cases, removing a tooth and placing an implant.
+But that is more treatment on already-reduced teeth, which is exactly why the first decision must be conservative and made tooth by tooth.

 The bottom line

 “Turkey teeth” is a misleading name for a real problem.
-The problem is not Turkey, and it is not a bright smile — it is healthy teeth being ground down for crowns they never needed.
-Get the diagnosis right and the rest follows: whitening or minimal-prep veneers where they help, crowns only for teeth that are genuinely damaged, and a natural result you approve before anything is bonded.
-If you are weighing up a smile makeover, read our veneers vs crowns guide, browse the whole dental treatment range, or send photos of your smile through the free consultation for a conservative, tooth-by-tooth plan and an honest, all-inclusive quote.
+The problem is not Turkey, and it is not a bright smile — it is healthy teeth being ground down for crowns they never needed, sold as a one-price package before anyone has looked.
+Get the diagnosis right and the rest follows: whitening or minimal-prep veneers where they help, crowns only for teeth that are genuinely damaged, an honest per-tooth quote, and a natural result you approve before anything is bonded.
+If you are weighing up a smile makeover, read our veneers vs crowns guide, our honest accounts of Turkey teeth gone wrong and how long Turkey teeth last, our Hollywood smile explainer, check the dental cost guide, browse the whole dental treatment range, or send photos of your smile through the free consultation for a conservative, tooth-by-tooth plan and an honest, all-inclusive quote.

 Get a Quote